TrautsNottus/trautsnottus.github.io/_docs/accounts/passwords.md

 ---
-title: Change or Reset your Password
+title: Change or reset your password
 ---

-# Change or reset your password

 You can change your password for security reasons.
 Or reset it if you forget it.
 {:.lead}